-✓ If the landlord wins and you don't move by the court-ordered time, the Sheriff may remove you and your property from the premises.
 Is your Landlord in Foreclosure?
 You may have extra time (up to 90 days) if a new owner of your property wants to evict you after buying the property in a foreclosure sale.
 See ILAS brochure: Renters in Foreclosure.

 If you are being treated unfairly, evicted illegally or in retaliation: talk to an attorney immediately.
 Can my landlord increase my rent?

 ▲ There is no limit on the number of times or the amount a landlord can increase the rent unless there is a provision in the lease which says otherwise.
 You can move rather than pay the increase.
 See I.C.
-55-307
+55-304

-✓ If your tenancy is "month to month," you must receive written notice of a rent increase 15 days before the next rent is due.

-▲ If your lease sets the amount of rent for a given time (like six months or one year), then the landlord cannot raise rent during that time.
+✓ If your tenancy is "month-to-month," you must receive written notice of a rent increase 30 days before the increased rent takes effect. ✓ If your lease sets the amount of rent for a given time (like six months or one year), then the landlord cannot raise rent during that time.